MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

 We recommend keeping up to date with the latest QDK release.
 Follow this update guide to upgrade to the most recent QDK version.
 The process consists of two parts:
-1. updating your existing Q# files and projects to align your code with any updated syntax
+1. Updating your existing Q# files and projects to align your code with any updated syntax.
-2. updating the QDK itself for your chosen development environment
+2. Updating the QDK itself for your chosen development environment.

 ## Updating Q# Projects